 But—let’s assume for the moment that all these horrific claims about the Cuban government are true.
 If so, why would we stop Normalization and reverse the process?
 When punishment is applied, it doesn’t hurt any Cuban government officials.
 It only makes life tougher for the Cuban people—the people who love and admire us—the American people.
 During the Cold War, Americans were encouraged to visit the Soviet Union and eastern Europe, make friends, and tell them about democracy and America.
 This would have been the best policy towards Cuba for the past 5 decades.
 Change in Cuba would have happened much more quickly.

 Today, it is rare to find an American who has visited Cuba who believes these outrageous claims.
 In my opinion, the most disgusting Cuban-Americans are those who continue to make these claims, but HAVE NEVER BEEN TO CUBA!
 Two examples would be U.S. Senators Ted Cruz and Marco Rubio.
 All they know about their homeland is what their parents told them about Cuba in the 1950’s.
-In contrast, numerous conservative, Republican Cuban-Americans have visited Cuba in the past two years.
-All of them support Normalization.
+In contrast, many conservative, Republican Cuban-Americans have visited Cuba in the past two years.
+Almost all of them now support Normalization.